Revinianz13/NextJS-Udemy/README.md

-# Purpose of the Repository
+# Purpose of the Branch

-In order to order and demonstrate my skills in Next.JS.
-This repo will used for saving Next.js course content from Udemy.
+Here i will host the module #2 of the course!

 # General Info of the current repository